 LVC actuarial science graduates are in high demand.
 Leading companies visit campus to recruit students for paid summer and full-time jobs—including many of the 100 national and central Pennsylvania firms that employ LVC actuarial science graduates.
 Our graduates achieve a nearly 100 percent job offer rate year after year in a high-paying career that's expected to grow 22% from 2016 to 2026.
 According to the U.S. Bureau of Labor Statistics, the median annual wage for actuaries is more than $100,000 per year.

-Our program balances the technical and the liberal arts.
-It provides an excellent foundation in math, economics, and finance and thoroughly covers the Society of Actuaries’ preliminary exam syllabi.
-Through coursework and internships, you will acquire the necessary tools to develop mathematical skills to define, analyze, and solve financial and social problems, and manage risk.
+Our program is among the best in the United States.
+Our students gain technical expertise and an excellent foundation in math, economics, and finance, while also becoming adept speakers, writers, and thinkers.
+You'll thoroughly cover the preliminary exam syllabi of both the Society of Actuaries and the Casualty Actuarial Society.
+Through coursework and internships, you'll acquire the necessary tools to develop mathematical skills to define, analyze, and solve financial and social problems, and manage risk.

-- LVC's Actuarial Science Program provides students with the necessary background in math, economics, and finance to begin a career as an actuary, including 100 percent coverage of the Society of Actuaries' preliminary exam syllabi.
+- LVC's Actuarial Science program provides students with the necessary background in math, economics, and finance to begin a career as an actuary, including 100 percent coverage of the Society of Actuaries' preliminary exam syllabi.